algorandfoundation/ARCs/ARCs/arc-00xx.md

 - The ABI interface for a controlling Smart Contract (the Smart Contract that controls a Smart ASA).
-- The metadata required by a Smart ASA and defining the association between an ASA and its controlling Smart Contract.
+- The metadata required to denote a Smart ASA and define the association between an ASA and its controlling Smart Contract.

 ### ABI Interface